scottie-l/reading-notes/reading-notes-201/class-12.md

 First line in script is the node in the DOM representing canvas using the getElementById() method, followed by the getContext().

 <a href = "https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Drawing_shapes">"Drawing Shapes with Canvas"</a>

 With canvas we can draw rectangles, triangles, lines, arcs and curves.

 Working with paths is essential when drawing objects in the canvas.

-Origin of grid placed in top left corner at coordinate (0,0).
+Origin of grid placed in top left corner at coordinate (0, 0).
 All elements are placed relative to this.
-So the position of the top left corner becomes x pixels from the left and y pixels from the top, at coordinates (x,y).
+So the position of the top left corner becomes x pixels from the left and y pixels from the top, at coordinates (x, y).

-canvas only supports two primitive shapes: rectangles and paths= lists of points connected by lines.
+Canvas only supports two primitive shapes: rectangles and paths = lists of points connected by lines.
 Other points must be created by combining 1 or more paths.

-For a rectangle use fillRect()= draws filled rectangle. strokeRect()= draws outline. clearRect()= makes it fully transparent.
+For a rectangle use fillRect() = draws filled rectangle. strokeRect() = draws outline. clearRect() = makes it fully transparent.
 Parameters in the parenthesis are (x, y, width, height).
 All draw immediately to the page.

 Path is list of points, connected by segments of lines that can be of different shapes, widths and colors.
 A path, or even a subpath, can be closed.

 To make shapes using paths: 1) create the path.
 2) Use drawing commands to create the path.
 3) Once created, can stroke or fill path to render.

-1:beginPath()= creates new path.
-Path methods are used to set different paths for objects. closePath()= Adds straight line, going to start of current path. stroke()= draws the shape. fill()= Draws solid shape.
+1: beginPath() = creates new path.
+Path methods are used to set different paths for objects. closePath() = Adds straight line, going to start of current path. stroke() = draws the shape. fill() = Draws solid shape.

-moveTo()= moves to specified coordinates.
+moveTo() = moves to specified coordinates.
 Helps to draw with lines that won't render on page.
 Like to draw a smiley face.

-lineTo()= method for straight lines
+lineTo() = method for straight lines

-arc(x, y, radius, startAngle, endAngle, counterclockwise)= Draws arc which is centered at x, y position with radius r starting at startAngle, and ending at endAngle.
+arc(x, y, radius, startAngle, endAngle, counterclockwise) = Draws arc which is centered at x, y position with radius r starting at startAngle, and ending at endAngle.
 Going counterclockwise as indicated.

-arcTo(x1, y1, x2, y2, radius)= Draws arc with given control points and radius, connected to the previous point by a straight line.
+arcTo(x1, y1, x2, y2, radius) = Draws arc with given control points and radius, connected to the previous point by a straight line.

-Takes 6 parameters= x,y are starting points. startAngle & endAngle are define start and endpoints.
+Takes 6 parameters = x, y are starting points. startAngle & endAngle are define start and endpoints.

-Bezier curves= used to draw more organic shapes.
+Bezier curves = used to draw more organic shapes.

-quadraticCurveTo(cp1x, cp1y, x, y) Draws a quadratic Bézier curve from the current position to the end point specified by x,y using the control point specified by cp1x and cp1y.
+quadraticCurveTo(cp1x, cp1y, x, y) Draws a quadratic Bézier curve from the current position to the end point specified by x, y using the control point specified by cp1x and cp1y.

-bezierCurveTo(cp1x, cp1y, cp2x, cp2y, x, y) Draws a cubic Bézier curve from the current position to the end point specified by x,y using the control points specified by cp1x, cp1y and cp2x, cp2y.
+bezierCurveTo(cp1x, cp1y, cp2x, cp2y, x, y) Draws a cubic Bézier curve from the current position to the end point specified by x, y using the control points specified by cp1x, cp1y and cp2x, cp2y.

-Also the rect() method, which adds a rectangular path to a currently open path. rect(x, y, width, height) Draws a rectangle whose top-left corner is specified by x,y with specified width and height.
+Also the rect() method, which adds a rectangular path to a currently open path. rect(x, y, width, height) Draws a rectangle whose top-left corner is specified by x, y with specified width and height.

 <a href = "https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Applying_styles_and_colors">"Applying Styles & colors"</a>